nil/figma-dynamic-icon-export/README.md

 - [ ] Show list of exported icons on the UI
 - [ ] Export only a few of the icons
 - [ ] Only have size folder when there are multiple sizes
+- [ ] Add a more user-friendly to use the plugin

 ## Local development